signed/talk-contract-tests/notes/questions.md

 Failed verification results are not uploaded.
 Is this correct?
 If provider validation fails the pact broker switches to red with 405 Method not allowed message?
 What does this mean?

+I added a new property on the provider side that breaks the consumer.
+How is the consumer informed about this?
+Right now everything looks peachy in pact broker
+There seems to be a bug in the pact broker where I'm not allowed to access the verification results

 How to switch out the code highlighter theme